 Archive: Scott Beyer

-Scott Beyer is the owner of the Market Urbanism Report, a media company that advances free-market city policy.
+Scott Beyer is a Catalyst Columnist Fellow and author of Catalyst’s Market Urbanism Around the World series.
+He is the owner of Market Urbanism Report, a media company that advances free-market city policy.
 He is also an urban affairs journalist who writes regular columns for Forbes, Governing Magazine, HousingOnline.com, and Catalyst.
 Follow him on Twitter: @marketurbanist.

 The "dos and don'ts" of economically viable free public transportation